How Can You Make School Holidays Easier for Children with Autism and ADHD?

 Be ready to change plans if something isn’t working.
 If your child is not enjoying an activity, it’s okay to switch to something else.

-Example: Keep a few different sensory toys, like fidget spinners or putty, on hand so your child can choose something they feel like using.
+Example: Keep a few different sensory toys, such as fidget toys or sensory putty, on hand so your child can choose something they feel like using.

 6. Encourage Playdates